 “This is a win-win for the City of Ashland and Boyd County,” she said.

 Pullem said the investors understand what a project of this scope means for the city.

 “They (the investors) have development projects sprinkled all over the country ... they don’t lose very often.
 They know what this means for the City of Ashland," he said.
 "A newly-renovated hotel with a national brand tag to it doesn’t just mean success for their business.
 It means success for all the businesses surrounding that hotel, and for the whole community.”

-The announcement comes on the heels of last Wednesday’s news of a $1.3-billion aluminum mill and 550 jobs coming to South Shore, and after the announcement of 200 jobs coming to Ironton in the form of a carbon finishing plant.
+The announcement comes on the heels of last Wednesday’s news of a $1.3-billion aluminum mill and 550 jobs coming to East Park, and after the announcement of 200 jobs coming to Ironton in the form of a carbon finishing plant.